Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 <details>
 <summary>Click here to expand/collapse details.</summary>

-1. Download the "Latest Nightly" release of PCSX2 for your operating system from [the PCSX2 website](https://pcsx2.net/downloads/#nightly-anchor).
+1. Download PCSX2 for your operating system from [the PCSX2 website](https://pcsx2.net/downloads/).
-   > If there are multiple versions available for your OS, check out the [detailed PCSX2 system requirements](https://pcsx2.net/docs/usage/setup/requirements).
+   > The "Latest Stable" or "Latest Nightly" versions of PCSX2 both work fine for most users.
+Do NOT try to use a version of PCSX2 that is older than 2.0.
+It will likely not work as well (if at all), the user interface is very different from any of the screenshots shown below, and the Horizon staff will be unable to assist you.
 2. Unzip the file (use [7-zip](https://www.7-zip.org/) if needed), then move the files into the directory you would like to run PCSX2 from.
 This build does not have an installer file, so once you extract and move the files they are essentially "installed".
 See below for an example of what the "installed" folder looks like.
+   > Note: This assumes that you downloaded the "Latest Nightly", or the "Download" version of "Latest Stable".
+If you downloaded the stable "Installer", use that to install PCSX2.

 ![img](/assets/pcsx2/Guide-2023Feb/pcsx2-2023Feb-folder.png)